Alamantus/FeatherWiki/README.md

 1. Start making changes to the JavaScript to update your build—you will need to refresh your browser to see your changes
   - Note: Changing the CSS doesn't automatically update the build, so you'll need to modify some JS or restart the script to see those changes

-When you're ready to build, simply use the `npm run build:all` to build all versions of Feather Wiki at once!
+When you're ready to build, simply use the `npm run build` to build all versions of Feather Wiki at once!

-If you only want to make changes to one version of an editor, you can use

-- `npm run build:both` to build the Dove & Robin versions
-- `npm run build:html` to build the Finch & Sparrow versions
-- `npm run build:md` to build the Chickadee & Hummingbird versions

-To test a build, you can use `npm test` to build all versions and serve Tern on a local server.
-You can choose a specific build version to test by specifying the build name like `npm test -- Swallow`.
-The test script will allow server-focused versions of Feather Wiki to use the "Save Wiki to Server" button—the output gets saved to `develop/put-save.html` if you need to check it.
+To test a build, you can use `npm test` to build all versions and serve the Server build on a local server.
+The test script will allow
+Feather Wiki to use the "Save Wiki to Server" button—the output gets saved to `develop/put-save.html` if you need to check it.

 ### Details

-Feather Wiki uses [Choo](https://choo.io) as its base JavaScript framework, a subset of [JSON-Compress](https://github.com/Alamantus/JSON-Compress) for minifying JSON output, [pell](https://jaredreich.com/pell/) for its HTML editor, and [Snarkdown](https://github.com/developit/snarkdown) for its Markdown parsing.
+Feather Wiki uses a modified version of [Choo](https://choo.io) as its base JavaScript framework, a subset of [JSON-Compress](https://github.com/Alamantus/JSON-Compress) for minifying JSON output, a customized [pell](https://jaredreich.com/pell/) for its HTML editor, and a customized [md.js](https://github.com/thysultan/md.js) for its Markdown parsing.

-If you want to restrict a feature to one build or another (which I request you do if it's only specific to one editor or another), use `process.env.EDITOR === 'md'` in an `if` statement to ensure that esbuild removes the code on build for the irrelevant versions.
+If you want to restrict a feature to one build or another (which I request you do if it's only specific to the regular or server build), use `process.env.SERVER` in an `if` statement to ensure that esbuild removes the code on build for the irrelevant versions.
+It will be auto-populated with `true` or `false` during the build process.

 The overarching goal is to keep Feather Wiki as small as possible while still providing the most important features.
 Unfortunately, that's a pretty loose and fluid goal, but as long as you keep "as small as possible" in mind, you probably won't go too far astray.